 In the old days, there were only purely mechanical shift options in the form of a second shift lever behind or next to the gear shift lever, but over time this was replaced by electromechanical designs.
 On the current models, there is a rotary switch or button set somewhere in the dashboard, and the actual actuation of the transfer case is done via servo motors.
 Usually, the settings 2H, 4H, 4L, and N are possible.
 As is not difficult to guess, the first number indicates the number of driven wheels, “H” is the gear ratio for high speeds, and “L” is the gear ratio for slow but powerful Off-road driving.
 There is no 2L option as there is no point in using low gears with 2-wheel drive.
 The operating manual usually advises against this, as the highest possible torque is then released on an axle.
 “N” is neutral, but this is not always present.
-At best, it is necessary for vehicles with automatic transmission in order to be able to tow them without damaging the automatic transmission.
+At best, it is necessary for vehicles with automatic transmissions in order to be able to tow them without damaging the automatic transmission.

 Can you switch from 2wd to 4wd while moving?

 Yes, you can switch between 2-Wheel Drive and 4-Wheel Drive while driving, however, it should be done at speeds below 60 mph or 100 kph.
 Make sure you consult your owner’s manual for further details as all vehicles are different.
 While most vehicles can shift between 2wd and 4wd while driving, not all vehicles are like this!
 Be careful and shift the drive mode while standing still if you are not sure!

 Can you switch from 4Hi to 4Lo while moving?

 No!!
 Switching into “low” gear ranges requires moving below 5 mph or ideally when standing still.
 You must also switch your transmission into N (neutral).

 Do you have to be in neutral to switch from 2wd to 4wd?